 A packet of miso paste with some dehydrated onions and tofu cubes can cook up a tasty vegan option as well.
 Ramen cooks up fast with very little moisture, so it’s a great choice when time is of the essence, but your belly is begging for a filling meal.

 And, of course, if you really like that little square of seasoning powder that comes packaged with the noodles…what the heck — knock yourself out.
+For more lunch ideas you can try, check out our earlier piece to find out.

 Serving a curry at the campsite might seem complicated or downright exotic, but curries are a quick and easy way to prepare lots of filling ingredients bound together by an irresistibly savory sauce.
 Food dehydrators can dry sauces such as red curry paste into a leather, making it easy to stow and go until it’s time for dinner.